codefellows/setup-guide/system-setup/windows/10-vscode.md

 # Install VSCode Text Editor

-Now it's time to install VSCode Text Editor, a sophisticated text editor for code, markup, and prose.
+Now it's time to install the Visual Studio Code (VSCode) Text Editor, a sophisticated text editor for code, markup, and prose.

 > **Follow the below instructions in order**, paying attention to any notes specific to your operating system.